Telemark Lodge

-The Telemark Lodge (formally known as the Telemark Resort and Convention Center) was a resort in the lakes district of Bayfield County, Wisconsin.
+The Telemark Lodge (formally known as the Telemark Resort and Convention Center) was a resort in the lakes district of Bayfield County, Wisconsin, United States.
 It was located two miles east of the town of Cable, Wisconsin prior to its demolition in April of 2021.

 History

 Telemark was founded as an alpine ski area by Tony Wise in 1947, one of the first in the United States.
 A massive lodge was built in 1972 but struggled financially as ski lifts and less costly airfare opened up bigger hills.
 Telemark added a large facility, the Colosseum, in December 1980, that provided indoor tennis and new facilities for the ski hill and the cross country ski area, which was "partially dismantled" by 1998.

 The lodge was a cross country ski destination through the 1980s, but declined along with U.S. cross country skiing.
 The lodge endured four bankruptcies: one in 1984, a second in 1998, and a third in 2010.
 The third bankruptcy resulted in a foreclosure of the property, and a closure of the resort.
 It closed on May 5, 2010, and re-opened again in January 2011 after a sale was made that month.
 Telemark Hospitality LLC then began an extensive remodeling project during 2011.
 On April 2, 2013, once again the storied Telemark Lodge and its property closed due to various difficulties including a fourth bankruptcy.